fmolivato/cwtLayerKeras/README.md

 ![Screenshot](cwtLayerKeras/cwt_performance.png)

-The upper image show the performancee of the custom layer on the TitanX GPU
+The image above shows the performance of the layer on a TitanX GPU

 ## Installation
     pip install cwtLayerKeras